 Encourage greater provision and take up of apprenticeships and help to ensure that Coastal West Sussex maximises the local use of the Apprenticeship Levy.

-Advocate on behalf of CWS businesses to improve skills policy and provide high quality CEIAG
+Influence on behalf of CWS businesses to improve skills policy and provide high quality CEIAG

 Develop a framework to co-ordinate and evaluate the provision of STEM activities.